ColinFay/brochure/README.md

 brochureApp(ui, server)
 ```

-Redirection can be used to redirect from one endpoint to the other:
+Redirections can be used to redirect from one endpoint to the other:

 ``` r
 ui <- function(request){